 It's always interesting to visit the Chinese language and gain insight into what is being

 communicated with a word.
 "Chi", the word you associate with "Ki", is the same character for

 breath (as in normal breathing).
-In Chinese to breathe is to "he chi", to drink or consume breath or air.
-A car is a "chi che" or steam cart...note how
+In Chinese to breathe is to "he chi", to drink or consume breath

-so forth.
+of usage.
+A train would be a "huo chi che" or fire steam cart, and so forth.
 Generally the word shows up everywhere, like a thread connecting the concept of breath, with the application of

 energy.
 Something which utilizes "Chi" is enlivened by it, without "Chi" all that remains is the

 inanimate object, waiting for external impulse.
 With "Chi", the entity becomes self actualizing, alive, capable of performance.

 I learned a long time ago that when sitting in a bar and someone enters betting $1000.00 they can

 pull a talking rabbit out of their hat, it would be foolish to take the bet.
 That is, unless you want to

 see a talking rabbit get pulled out a hat.
 Once, during a business trip to New Orleans, I visited the French Quarter and was confronted by some street youth who offered a $2.00 bet they could tell